Muchete/Chemical-Correlation/README.md

 ### How to read
 Green shows a certain drug, whereas red is a music genre.
 The X-axis represents time.
 Our visualization starts in 2000 and ends in 2017.
 The Y-axis shows the popularity in that specific year.

-_*Each popularity curve was normalized in order to display the correlation visually more clear._

 We used a formula called the Pearson Correlation to calculate the similarities between our music genres and drugs.

     Top 10 similar curves: